OJ17/things-I-learned-wiki/docs/Improvement/Other life improvement suggestions/other-life-improvement-ideas.md

 * Put a time cost on every hour you spend (i.e. value your time at $50 per hour, and adjust your behaviour accordingly).

 * track your time for a week to really understand where it's going.
+For example using [Toggl.com](https://toggl.com/)

 ### Small tips and tricks